 Entities required to disclose information on the above transactions include banks, financial institutions, credit unions, insurance/reinsurance companies, mortgage companies, pension assets management companies, exchange offices, pawnshops and buying offices, professional participants of the securities market, commodity exchanges, insurance companies, leasing companies, operators of payment systems, lottery organizers, organizations carrying out registration of rights to immovable and/or movable property, organizations handling accounts, realtors and dealers in precious metals and/or stones, trustees, postal and telegraph services, and others.

-Under the Law of the Kyrgyz Republic “On Bank Depositor Protection”, there has been established a Deposit Insurance Fund which is administered by the Deposit Insurance Agency.
+According to the Law “On Bank Depositor Protection”, there has been established a Deposit Insurance Fund which is administered by the Deposit Insurance Agency.

-When an insurance contingency occurs, each depositor shall be paid a compensation of not more than KGS 100 thousand (about USD 1,500 as of June 2016 ) in total, including interests on deposits.
+When an insurance contingency occurs, each depositor shall be paid a compensation of not more than 100 ths.
+KGS (circa USD 1,500 as of June 2016) in total, including interests on deposits.

-In the Kyrgyz Republic, pursuant to the data of the National Bank as of May 31, 216 there are 25 registered commercial banks, including banks with foreign or government participation , and one foreign bank branch.
+Pursuant to the data of the National Bank as of May 31, 2019 there were 25 registered commercial banks In Kyrgyz Republic, including banks with foreign or government participation, and one foreign bank branch.
 Also, there are 2 foreign bank representative offices.